 There are a number of services that report status information.
+On the netHSM this information can be displayed on the LCD on the netHSM's front panel.

 To comply with FIPS 140-2 level 3 roles and services, module ports and interfaces, and key management